valentin2105/Ganeti/docs/Installation.md

-# HOW-TO install this Ganeti configuration ?
+# How-to install this cluster configuration ?

 You need at least of **two Debian Jessie** servers with clean install.